Madoka Kaname: Critical response

 Madoka's relationship with Homura has also been met with positive critical response.
 Jacob Hope Chapman from Anime News Network noted how more powerful became Madoka and Homura's relationship which he also considered one of the film's greatest strengths.
-Geoff Berkshire described Madoka and Homura's friendship as "deep" and "loving".
+Geoff Berkshire from Variety described Madoka and Homura's friendship as "deep" and "loving".
 David West of Neo said that Urobuchi "takes their friendship and flips it inside-out."
 West wrote; "Far more complicated than merely turning friends into enemies, Rebellion takes their relationship and stands it in front of a funhouse mirror."
 Writing for A Cycle, Not a Phase: Love Between Magical Girls Amidst the Trauma of Puella Magi Madoka Magica, Kevin Cooley argues that Homura's powers are not merely a "metaphor for love between magical girls," but "literally are the love between magical girls" and that Madoka's actions create a world "where love between women can prosper free from Kyubey’s policing."
 Kory Cerjak from The Fandom Post praised the work of Christine Marie Cabanos, Madoka's voice actress, noting that while it felt like "an adult playing a junior high school student" in the series' beginning, by the movies, it had become more appealing and suitable.